jflamy/owlcms4/docs/index.md

 If however you wish to provide or host the software as a service to others, or if you create a modified version, the license *requires* you to make full sources and building instructions available for free, so that anyone who wants to compile or further modify your version can do so on their own (see the [License](https://github.com/jflamy/owlcms4/blob/master/LICENSE.txt) for details.).
 You may contact the author to seek alternative licensing agreements.

-### Contributing
+## Current Status

 For the current status, see

 - [Project board](https://github.com/jflamy/owlcms4/projects/1) This shows what we are working on, and our work priorities.
 - [Issues and enhancement requests](https://github.com/jflamy/owlcms4/issues) This is the complete log of requests and planned enhancements.
+Use this page to report problems or ask questions.

 ## Credits